mmuman/AAUI2AUI/README.md

 An internal fuse was considered, but the ones found supposedly rated for 2A didn't break at 4.5A so probably aren't useful anyway.
 If you fear for your hardware, or if it becomes unstable because of excessive power load, you can still use the external 5V input.

+The step-up board seems to generate quite some noise when close to the signal wires.
+Although it doesn't actually impact transmissions (ping -f still works fine).
+SZome conductive tape (aluminum or copper) around it seems to suppress those.
+It doesn't even seem necessary to wire it to ground or anything, so it can be left between insulation tapes.

 ### Mechanical

 The found 12V step-up board fits perfectly in the DA15 shell with the large side along the connector pins.
 Also, this placement leaves room for the cable in the middle, while other placement would have the inductance from the board in the middle of the cable.